-and was determined through the saturation recovery method, with a $\pi/2 - \Delta t - \pi/2 - \tau - \pi$ pulse sequence, from 1.3 to 300~K, at the maximal intensity of site (2) (Fig.~\ref{Fig_T1}).
+and was determined through the saturation recovery method, with a $\pi/2 - \Delta t - \pi/2 - \tau - \pi$ pulse sequence, from 1.3 to 300~K, at the maximal intensity of site (2) (Fig.~\ref{Fig_T1}) for three different applied fields (6.37~T, 4.75~T and 2.375~T)~\cite{Supp}.
 Four different regimes in temperature can be identified.
-A peak is clearly observed for $T \sim 1.5$~K, close to the transition temperature $T_{\rm N}$, which separates the quasi-static magnetic order from a classical spin-liquid state for $T_{\rm N} < T < T^*$ for which $T_1 \sim T$ (red line in Fig.~\ref{Fig_T1}).
-A crossover is observed at $T=T^*\sim 5$~K, and the dynamics is now dominated by a higher spin-lattice relaxation rate for $T^*<T<80$~K, with an atypical power law behavior $\alpha = 0.35(3)$ (blue line) which persists well above $|\theta_{\rm CW}|$, up to $\sim 80$~K. We speculate that lattice vibrational modes\cite{Vega2006} or dipole-dipole interactions are responsible for the unusual power law behavior of the spin dynamics observed here.
+A peak is clearly observed for $T \sim 1.5$~K, close to the transition temperature $T_{\rm N}$, which separates the static magnetic order from a classical spin-liquid state for $T_{\rm N} < T < T^*$ for which $T_1 \sim T$ (thick red line in Fig.~\ref{Fig_T1}).
+An estimate of the real exponent is difficult for such narrow regime, notably because of critical fluctuations expected just above $T_{\rm N}$.
+A crossover is observed at $T=T^*\sim 5$~K, and the dynamics is now dominated by a higher spin-lattice relaxation rate for $T^*<T<80$~K, with an atypical power law behavior $\alpha = 0.35(3)$ (blue line) observed for $B = 6.37$~T, which persists well above $|\theta_{\rm CW}|$, up to $\sim 80$~K. For this regime, the relaxation is clearly impacted by the applied field, and we speculate that lattice vibrational modes\cite{Vega2006} are responsible for the unusual behavior observed here.
 Finally, $T_1$ levels off in the high-$T$ paramagnetic regime.
 The Moriya paramagnetic limit gives the $T$-independent rate $1/T_1^{\infty} = \gamma^2 g^2 A_{\rm hf}^2S(S+1)/3z_1 \sqrt{2\pi} \nu_e$~\cite{Moriya1956,Kermarrec2014} in magnetic insulators, where $\nu_e = J \sqrt{2zS(S+1)/3} / h$ the exchange frequency, with $z_1=2$ the number of probed Fe and $z=4$ the number of magnetic nearest-neighbours of a Fe atom.
-Using $A_{\rm hf} = A_{\rm hf}^{\rm iso}$ and the experimental value $1/T_1^{\infty} = 6$ ms$^{-1}$, the formula leads to $J \simeq 2.2$~K, in reasonable agreement with $J\sim 1$~K. We note that lithium diffusion likely starts to contribute to the relaxation above 250~K.
+Using $A_{\rm hf} = A_{\rm hf}^{\rm iso}$ and the experimental value $T_1^{\infty} = 0.05(3)$~ms extrapolated at $B \rightarrow 0$~\cite{Supp}, the formula leads to $J = 0.7(3)$~K, in reasonable agreement with $J\sim 1$~K. We note that lithium diffusion likely starts to contribute to the relaxation above 250~K.